real125/poll-management-restful/README.md

 !!!ATTENTION!!!

-For POST /createpoll
+For POST /createpoll  -  populates the tables

-and PUT /update/{pollId}
+and PUT /update/{pollId}  -  updates the tables

 for request BODY use such json structure: